Teycir/Timeseal/README.md

 ### "Can I bypass rate limits by rotating IPs or using VPNs?"
 **⚠️ HARDER.** Rate limiting uses browser fingerprinting (IP + User-Agent + Language), making simple IP rotation ineffective.
 You'd need to change your entire browser signature.

+### "Can I use timing attacks to detect the exact unlock time?"
+**❌ NO.** Server responses include random jitter (0-100ms delay) to prevent timing-based information leakage.

 ### "Why is there no user authentication?"
 **✅ BY DESIGN.** Authentication adds attack vectors (credential theft, phishing, password breaches, session hijacking).
 TimeSeal uses cryptography-only security: possession of the vault link (Key A) is the authentication.
 No passwords to steal, no accounts to hack.